 During my time in Chicago, I also discovered my joy in teaching, first as a teaching assistant and a teaching intern, and later as an instructor.
 Over the years, I have been privileged to teach undergraduate and/or graduate students at four different universities, but have always learned tremendously from all my students and from all these experiences.

 After completing my degree in Chicago, I was awarded a Max Weber Fellowship at the European University Institute in Florence, where I collaborated with scholars in other disciplines on issues of migration and citizenship.
-In the summer of 2015, I was appointed Instructor of Modern European History at the University of Colorado Denver.
+In the summer of 2015, I was appointed Instructor of Modern and Contemporary European History at the University of Colorado Denver.
 Since that time, I have also accepted a co-appointment as Instructor of International Studies.

 In addition to teaching at CU Denver, I continue to pursue my active research agenda.
 I am also seeking ways to “translate” my research across time periods and disciplines, speaking about the relevance of historical study to contemporary issues, not least of which is the current migration crisis in Europe.